slakkenhuis/stilish/PROPOSAL.md

         When you attempt to do that to a managed window, it should be automatically *detached* from the tiling tree.

-    -   Perhaps when a window is moved by the user but not through `stilish`, it should snap out of control as well.
+    -   Perhaps when a window is moved by the user but not through `versatiler`, it should snap out of control as well.
 Conversely, hovering an unmanaged window over a managed window for some time might snap it into the tiling tree.